iannwendy/NOTEAPP/README.md

 3. Set up a process manager like Supervisor to keep the Echo server running.

-## 📱 Progressive Web App (PWA) Features

-The application supports PWA installation and offline functionality:

-- **Installable**: Add to home screen on mobile devices or install as a desktop app
-- **Offline Support**: Continue creating and editing notes without internet connection
-- **Background Sync**: Automatically synchronize changes when connection is restored
-- **Cached Resources**: Fast loading with cached assets and previously viewed notes

-To take full advantage of the offline capabilities:
-1. Visit the application in a supported browser (Chrome, Edge, etc.)
-2. Install it when prompted or use the browser's "Install" option
-3. The app will continue to work even when offline

 ## 📖 Usage Guide

 ### Managing Notes